Applying Machine Learning Methods to Laser Acceleration of Protons: Lessons Learned from Synthetic Data: Accuracy of Trained Models

-Fig.~\ref{fig:rms_accuracy} shows the accuracy in terms of root mean square error for predicting the max proton energy using the three different ML models with different levels of Gaussian noise.
-Similar to Fig.~\ref{fig:accuracy}, this plot was made by comparing trained ML models to 5,000 testing points.
-Dot-dashed black horizontal lines indicate how accurate the ML model would be if the only source of error was the noise.
-In Fig.~\ref{fig:accuracy}, at 10\% Gaussian noise, there are differences in the ML models but overall the model predictions are comparable to the expected lower limit on the MAPE, even with as few as $\sim$2,000 points.
-When the Gaussian noise level increases to 20\% or 30\%, the ML models require more training points to approach the expected lower limit on the MAPE.
+Fig.~\ref{fig:rms_accuracy} highlights our results for the accuracy of the three different ML models in terms of the root mean square error (RMSE) for predicting the max proton energy (left panel), total proton energy (center panel) and average proto energy (right panel).
+Each panel shows results for each ML method from three different levels of Gaussian noise.

+This plot was made by comparing trained ML models to up to 5000 testing points that were not included in the training data.
+Black lines with different line types show the RMSE between noisy and noiseless data.
+We include this to indicate the best that any ML model could conceivably do when compared to noisy data.
+Each line type corresponds to a different noise level.

 We are interested in determining not only whether the ML models are reasonably accurate compared to the known level of noise in our synthetic data set, but also how well the ML models (which are trained on noisy data) compare to noiseless data.
-Fig.~\ref{fig:err} compares the accuracy of the ML models trained on 20,000 data points with between 0\% to 30\% Gaussian noise compared to 5,000 test data points that both do and do not include noise.
+Fig.~\ref{fig:err} compares the accuracy of the ML models trained on 2000 data points with between 0\% to 30\% Gaussian noise compared to 500 test data points that both do and do not include noise.
+For comparison, a diagonal dotted black line shows the RMSE between noisy and noiseless data as a function of the noise level.
+This is helpful to interpret the comparison between the ML models and the noisy data as a kind of best case scenario, and in the comparison to noiseless data, to the extent that the ML models fall below this diagnonal dotted black line it indicates that the ML models are successfully averaging out the noise.

 The figure shows that when the ML models are compared to the noisy data, except for the low noise NN results, the RMS error tends to be dominated by the noise as expected.
 Compared to noiseless data, the ML models (which were trained on noisy data) tend to have an RMS error that is smaller than the data sets they were trained on.
-The only exception again being the NN results for $\leq$5\% Gaussian noise.
+Again, the only exception is the NN results for $\leq$5\% Gaussian noise.

-\subsection{Performance and Memory Consumption}
+\section{Performance and Memory Consumption}